ybizualem/RudimentaryeTextEditor/README.md

 # RudimentaryeTextEditor
-This project was omplemented in three phases
+This project was Implemented in three phases
 The MyTextEditor project is a Java-based text editor implementation designed for efficient manipulation of lines of text.
 This project follows a phased approach, providing a structured development process.

 Features